genesiscommunitysuccess/docs/docs/01_getting-started/10_web-training/03_web-training-day3.md

   }
 ```

-As you can see, there's a reference in the Order class to the ag-genesis-datasource element called `ordersGrid` and we can set its attributes, such as the ***criteria*** attribute, to any value we want.
+As you can see, there's a reference in the Order class to the grid-pro-genesis-datasource element called `ordersGrid` and we can set its attributes, such as the ***criteria*** attribute, to any value we want.

 ### Data server client-side options